Gayathri-git08/c.md/README.md

 ## 1. Control Statements

-### Program 1: 1.WRITE A C PROGRAM TO ACCEPT TWO INTEGERS AND CHECK WHETHER THEY ARE EQUAL OR NOT ?
+### Program 1: WRITE A C PROGRAM TO ACCEPT TWO INTEGERS AND CHECK WHETHER THEY ARE EQUAL OR NOT ?

 ```c
 #include<stdio.h>